DZNS/DZAppDelegate/README.md

     - If you're initializing View Controllers programatically, you'll also have to create the window as shown in the example.
 6. At the end of this process, if the window object exists and is not the key window, it's made so.

+### Changing rootViewController
+If you wish you change the rootViewController on your keyWindow using a animation, you can use the following method

+    - (void)setRootViewController:(UIViewController *)viewController
+                   withTransition:(UIViewAnimationOptions)transition
+                         duration:(NSTimeInterval)duration
+                       completion:(void (^)(BOOL finished))completion

 Feel free to suggest newer commonly used methods, or fork and send a pull request.